 Forced from their homes by conflict, parents are desperate to protect their children from the cold

-Since the start of winter, families fleeing conflict have faced another challenge: the harsh winter.
-Parents are desperate to protect their children from the cold, but resources are depleted from displacement and unemployment caused by conflict; families do not have money for warm clothing and fuel.
+The brutal civil war that began in 2011 has had a devastating effect on the nation's children.
+Since the start of winter, families who have fled the conflict have faced another challenge: freezing cold.
+Parents are desperate to protect their children, but resources are depleted from displacement and unemployment caused by conflict; families do not have money for warm clothing and fuel.
 So far, UNICEF has received only half of the $73 million needed to help children keep warm and healthy and continue their education as winter weather takes hold.

 Cold, frost, storms and snow compound the hardships of families who have been forced from their homes by violence.
 Many children live in makeshift shelters or camps with little to separate them from piercing winter winds.
 Cold damages the health of children, especially those who are already suffering.
 And when schools are cold, children cannot focus on learning; dropout rates rise and children’s chances of thriving in the future are diminished.

 Without help, the cold could be yet another harsh blow to vulnerable children in the region who have already been through so much.